chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Battling Alongside Allies

 When you and your allies fight together, only one of you makes the move.
 Others can make the Aid Your Ally move, using stats as detailed in Battle.
 Resolve those moves first, and then Battle.

 On a strong hit, all of you benefit from the narrative success, but only the character making the move gains the momentum bonus.
 On a weak hit or miss, all of you suffer an outcome as appropriate to the situation.
-When in doubt, Ask the Oracle.
+When in doubt, Ask for Inspiration.

 #### Other Moves in Combat